reproto/reproto/doc/spec.md

 Specifications are intended to be distributed.

-This can be done by uploading a specification to a repository, after which it can be pulled in for use by other projects through ReProto's repository system.
+This can be done by uploading a specification to a repository, after which it can be pulled in for use by other projects through reproto's repository system.

 ### Versioned specifications